worldbank/metadata-editor/docs/managing_templates.md

 - A metadata element can be *repeatable* or *non repeatable*.
 The title of a book for example must be unique, so the element "Title" will be non-repeatable.
 But the section "keywords" element may contain multiple entries, and is thus a repeatable element.

 - A metadata element can be simple or contain multiple sub-elements.
 For example, the "title" element in the DDI standard is a simple element, while the "author" element in the *document* schema contains multiple sub-elements that describe an author including first name, last name, affiliation, and more.
+The types of elements are the following:
+   - Text
+   - Simple array
+   - Nested array
+In the Template Manager, different icons indicate the type of the element.

 - A metadata element has a default *label*, which can be changed in custom templates.
 ![image](https://user-images.githubusercontent.com/35276300/214671331-30aefe93-0053-4710-a88b-de101810170b.png)